 Select Insert row above to add a new standard row to the rundown.
 The row will be inserted above the row that your selected cell is in.

-Depending on your rundown configuration, you may also see options for adding header rows such as an Act row or a Slug row.
+Depending on your rundown configuration, you may also see options for adding header rows such as an Act or Slug row.

 Note that you can also access the Insert row actions from the context menu.
 To bring up the context menu, right click on any cell.